 The results of the HRA fed into the SEA objective on biodiversity (Objective 1, see Table 4-2).
 HRA results fed iteratively into the option development process, eliminating those options for which Appropriate Assessment identified adverse impacts on the conservation objectives Habitat Sites even in the presence of mitigation, or for which alternative design or option was not feasible.
-Alongside the SEA cumulative effects assessment of the rdWRMP24, an HRA incombination effects assessment of the plan as a whole was undertaken.
+Alongside the SEA cumulative effects assessment of the WRMP24, an HRA incombination effects assessment of the plan as a whole was undertaken.
 The HRA methodology included the Test of Likely Significance and an Appropriate Assessment.
-A WFD cumulative effects assessment of the plan as a whole was also undertaken.
-The WFD Assessment and full method statement can be found in the WFD Report - Appendix D.
+The HRA Assessment and full method statement can be found in the HRA Report - Appendix C.